 “One day, however, I came across an article that mentioned menopausal women have a higher chance of developing malignant ovarian cysts,” recalled Sulekha.

-She decided to consult Dr. Rinku immediately for a second opinion.
+She decided to consult Dr. Priti immediately for a second opinion.

 “What can happen if a cyst is left untreated?” she asked.

 “In many cases, ovarian cysts that show no symptoms are observed using scans and tests as they can disappear before treatment is required.
-Sometimes, however, complications may occur,” answered Dr. Rinku.
+Sometimes, however, complications may occur,” answered Dr. Priti.

 In some cases, a biopsy is conducted on the cyst laparoscopically on the OT table (frozen section) and if your doctor suspects malignant ovarian cysts or ovarian cancer then treatment is planned in the same sitting.